The best gaming monitor 2024: the most impressive displays I've tested this year

 Being a 4K 144Hz screen, the EX3210U is also snappy.
 Shooters like Overwatch 2 and Halo Infinite feel super responsive thanks to its 1ms response time, not to mention combats potential screen tearing using FreeSync Premium Pro and (unofficial) G-Sync compatibility.

-Verdict: At the moment, the Mobiuz EX3210U is our go to screen for anyone looking for excellent 4K abilities.
+Verdict: At the moment, the Mobiuz EX3210U is my go to screen for anyone looking for excellent 4K abilities.
 The entire package stands out as better value than most other UHD displays out there right now, and it's price is getting better as time goes on.

 Read more: BenQ Mobiuz EX3210U review